 I waited patiently for the bamboo screen to open up to see the staff serving my order.
 The kitchen frantic work pace can be heard from the cubicle.

 One of the nicest savoury-sweet snacks at Dotonbori, the signboard says ‘Wan Guo Tang” in Kanji.
 You can’t miss it at the left as you walk towards the Glico Man.

-Visitors who just arrived here from overseas will certainly be ‘traumatised’ by the immense crowd.
+Visitors who just arrived here from overseas will certainly be overwhelmed by the immense crowd.
 But then, what’s Dotonbori without the crowd?

-Crossing the roads across Shinsabashi to Dotonbori, you get shoot panning shots of cars across the traffic crossings.
+Crossing the roads across Shinsabashi to Dotonbori, you can get to shoot panning shots of cars across the traffic crossings.
 What better than the iconic Toyota Crown taxi?
-It has disappeared from Singapore road since 2014 as the taxis, known for being roomy and reliable, have been phased out because they could not meet the stricter Euro IV emission diesel standards.
+It has disappeared from Singapore road since 2014 as the taxis have been phased out because they could not meet the stricter Euro IV emission diesel standards.

 The Kuromon Ichiba Market, we have not got tired of it yet.
 Lots more to discover but guess we got used to the crowds by now.

 If you are a fan of sushi, this market will fully satisfy you.

 Our 1st dish of the morning- Oden.
 This hearty Japanese one-pot dish is perfect for cold weather.
 It has a variety of ingredients such as daikon radish, konnyaku, atsuage (deep-fried tofu), beef sinew, eggs and varieties of fish cakes in a subtly flavoured soup.

 A pair of “happy” Fugu (pufferfish) on the ice tray.
 The restaurant preparation of fugu is strictly controlled by law in Japan and only chefs who have qualified after three or more years of rigorous training are allowed to prepare the fish.